camiloprogrammer/number-transformer/README.md

 More examples can be found in the [specification file](https://github.com/camiloprogrammer/number-transformer/blob/master/core/src/test/java/number/transformer/core/specs/english/EnglishNumberTransformationTest.feature)

+# Features available

+* An English number transformer.
+This transformer is available in the `master` branch and considered ready.
+It supports all numbers covered by the `int` data type.
+** It supports all numbers in-between -2147483648 and 2147483647, however "-0" is considered an invalid input.
+** Or, if you're familiar with Java, as long as Java can parse your input when running `Integer.parseInt` it should be currently supported.
+* In development, an Spanish transformer considered beta with similar constraints as the above.
+Currently in branch `feature/1/spanish_language`.

 # How to run locally?

 To try the project locally we provide a command line interface (similar to a REPL) to convert numbers to English.